geirdybbugt/Community-By-GeirDybbugt/MicrosoftTeams/BugFix_Feb2022/README.md

  - Set the needed registry key to be able to install the VDI installer to NON-VDI machines
  - Download the MSI based VDI installer from Microsoft version 1.4.00.2781 for x64.
  - Install it onto the machine
+ - Close Outlook and register the Teams addi for Outlook
  - Start Teams when installed
 <br>
 Auto updates is then disabled until permanent fix from Microsoft is available in the normal installer.